 About the project

-- The Department of Education and Training is currently reviewing school provision in Banyule.
+The Department of Education and Training has undertaken a school provision in Banyule.

-- This is delivering on the State Government’s election commitment to undertake a school provision review in postcodes 3081 and 3079.
+This delivers on the State Government’s election commitment to undertake a school provision review in postcodes 3081 and 3079.

-- A Community Reference Group has been formed to test project findings and share information with the community.
-This group includes a cross section of the community and key stakeholders.
+A Community Reference Group was formed to test project findings and share information with the community.
+This group included a cross section of the community and key stakeholders.

 What is the School Provision Review for Banyule?

 During the 2014 election campaign, the Government made a commitment to undertake a school provision review in postcodes 3081 and 3079.
 In September 2015 the Department of Education and Training commissioned specialist consultants to work in collaboration with the Department to assess the need for both primary and secondary school provision in Banyule.